eliasbuchwald/-reddit/API.md

     * `X-Ratelimit-Reset`: Approximate number of seconds to end of period
 * Clients connecting via [[OAuth2]] may make up to 60 requests per minute.
-* Change your client's User-Agent string to something unique and descriptive, preferably referencing your reddit username.
+* Change your client's User-Agent string to something unique and descriptive, including the target platform, a unique application identifier, a version string, and your username as contact information, in the following format:
+  `<platform>:<app ID>:<version string> (by /u/<reddit username>)`
-    * Example: `User-Agent: flairbot/1.0 by spladug`
+    * Example: `User-Agent: android:com.example.myredditapp:v1.2.3 (by /u/kemitche)`
     * Many default User-Agents (like "Python/urllib" or "Java") are drastically limited to encourage unique and descriptive user-agent strings.
-    * If you're making an application for others to use, please use the following format, including a unique application identifier and version string.
-This allows us to block buggy versions without blocking all versions of your app.
+    * Including the version number and updating it as your build your application allows us to safely block old buggy/broken versions of your app.
-      `<platform>:<app ID>:<version string> (by /u/<reddit username>)`
-      For example: `User-Agent: android:com.example.myredditapp:v1.2.3 (by /u/kemitche)`
     * **NEVER lie about your user-agent.** This includes spoofing popular browsers and spoofing other bots.
 We will ban liars with extreme prejudice.